ayashrath/analyze-whatsapp-chat/README.md

   - Full analysis report return
 - improved word list flag
 - better data and scripts for testing
-- add data on how members were added or joined in a group in -n flag
+- Time of 1st and last message -> should be added in default and total
+- Also totally inactive member list